DrorEttlingerLevy/DrorEttlingerLevy.github.io/_posts/2025-02-10-pipelines.md

 ```

 all left is to use make_pipeline to both the pipeline preprocessing and the model, and to fit the train data to it

 ![My helpful screenshot](/images/Pasted_image_20250210164222.jpg)

-to the moment we all waited for, the score 🥳
+To the moment we all waited for, the score 🥳

 ```python
 pipefinal.score(X_test, y_test)
 ```

-how to save the pipeline
+How to save the pipeline

 ```python
 import joblib
 joblib.dump(pipefinal, 'pipe.joblib')